gprMax/gprMax/README.rst

 Microsoft Windows
 ^^^^^^^^^^^^^^^^^

-* Download and install Build Tools for Visual Studio 2017 directly from https://www.visualstudio.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=15.
+* Download and install `Build Tools for Visual Studio 2017 <https://www.visualstudio.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=15>`_ directly.
 Use the default installation options.

-You can also download Build Tools for Visual Studio 2017 by going to https://www.visualstudio.com/downloads/, and the section Other Tools and Frameworks -> Build Tools for Visual Studio 2017.
+You can download the Build Tools for Visual Studio 2017 by visiting the `Visual Studio downloads page <>`_ and going to the section Other Tools and Frameworks -> Build Tools for Visual Studio 2017.

 3. Build and install gprMax
 ---------------------------